xuwkk/lapso_exp/readme.md

 <img src="repo_figure/repo_lapso_logo.png" alt="LAPSO" width="200"/>
 </p>

+> **Important Update Aug.
+10 2026**: The paper is accepted by the IEEE Transactions on Power Systems.

+> **Important Update Aug.
+01 2026**: Based on the LAPSO framework, we have open-sourced a new differentable optimization package for efficient objective-based forecasting with Neural Network-based forecaster.
+Please refer to the [DiffAPQP](https://github.com/xuwkk/diffapqp) repository, [documentation](https://xuwkk.github.io/diffapqp/), [pip install diffapqp](https://pypi.org/project/diffapqp/), and [arXiv preprint](https://arxiv.org/abs/2608.04189).

 > **Important Update**: The `pso` package has been published as a standalone package, and renamed as `GridForge`.
 Please refer to the [GridForge](https://github.com/xuwkk/gridforge) repository for the latest updates.
 You can now install the `GridForge` package by `pip install powergridforge`.

 This repository contains the code for paper *"A Unified Optimization View for Learning-Augmented Power System Operations"* by Dr. Wangkun Xu (Imperial College London), Prof. Zhongda Chu (Tianjin University), and Prof. Fei Teng (Imperial College London).
 The paper is under review ([preprint available](https://arxiv.org/abs/2505.05203)) and more code will be released after the review process.
 This repository is maintained by Wangkun Xu.